Canada and the three Barghoutis

 Barghouti’s BDS movement is a major problem for Israel as it is firmly based on non violence and international law.

-As a citizen of Israel Barghouti has been free to travel internationally, and spoken in Canada on at least one occasion.
+As a legal resident of Israel Barghouti has been free to travel internationally, and spoken in Canada on at least one occasion.
 However, in 2019, he was refused entry to the USA.
 In the last 2 years, several well known Palestinian human rights supporters have been denied entry to the US, so its not clear whether he would be able to enter the US today.

 He has faced harassment by the Israeli government.
-In March 2017, he was arrested in Israel on suspicion of tax evastion of over $700,000 but has still not been charged with any offence with regard to this arrest.
+In March 2017, he was arrested in Israel on suspicion of tax evasion of over $700,000 but has still not been charged with any offence with regard to this arrest.

 The international BDS movement has 3 principal demands: